samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

 ### Datasets

-We have initially developed the pipeline to use SST-Fine, and Bible Corpus for training the NP-SG model and SST-Fine dataset for classification task.
+We have initially developed the pipeline to use SST-Fine, and Bible Corpus for training the NP-SG model alongwith a DAN model on SST-Fine dataset for classification task.

 1. SST-Fine
 2. Bible corpus (from nltk)